ex0dus-0x/ex0dus-0x.github.io/_posts/2018-05-19-c-memory-allocator.md

 ## Conclusions

 Our memory allocation implementations simply provide a level of abstraction with a singly linked-list.
-However, surprisngly, the __glibc__ `malloc` implementation isn't actually far off.
+Surprisngly, the __glibc__ `malloc` implementation isn't actually far off.

-Understanding heap allocations and how a language like C implements it is quite invaluable when doing binary exploitation, kernel hacking and all types of fun low-level stuff.
+Understanding heap allocations and how a language like C implements it is quite valuable when doing binary exploitation, kernel hacking and all types of fun low-level stuff.
 The source code for janitor is once again available on [Github](https://github.com/ex0dus-0x/janitor).

 Cheers!